-6.3 The chairperson shall preside at all meetings of the Senate and shall sign the official copies of all Senate actions.
-The chairperson and vice chairperson shall represent the faculty at all meetings of the full board of trustees.
+6.3 The chair shall preside at all meetings of the Senate and shall sign the official copies of all Senate actions.
+The chair and vice chair shall represent the faculty at all meetings of the full board of trustees.

-6.4 The vice chairperson shall preside at meetings of the Senate and of the executive committee in the absence of the chair.
+6.4 The vice chair shall preside at meetings of the Senate and of the executive committee in the absence of the chair.
 Each year, the vice chair will record and date all policy-related actions taken by the Faculty Senate, including changes to policy and senate-approved recommendations of no change.
-The vice chair shall ensure that the final approved wording for any policy approved at Academic Senate is forwarded to the Office of the Provost for approval and to officially post on-line.
+The vice chair shall ensure that the final approved wording for any policy approved at Faculty Senate is forwarded to the Office of the Provost for approval and to officially post on-line.
 The vice chair will perform the tasks defined in E24.0 - Faculty Grievance, section III.C.1 Informal Resolution (b to d).

-6.5 The operations officer shall preside at the meetings of the Senate in the absence of the chairperson and vice chairperson and serve as the coordinating officer for standing committees of the Academic Senate.
+6.5 The operations officer shall preside at the meetings of the Senate in the absence of the chair and vice chair and serve as the coordinating officer for standing committees of the Faculty Senate.
 During meetings of the Senate, the operations officer will serve as parliamentarian, using Robert's Rules of Order (latest edition), and time-keeper of discussion.
 In addition, the operations officer shall validate the number of voting members in each college in January of each academic year from a list provided by the provost and shall allocate a certain number of senators to each.

-6.8 The immediate past chairperson of the Academic Senate shall serve as an ex-officio, non-voting member of the Nominations Committee.
+6.8 The immediate past chair of the Faculty Senate all serve as an ex-officio, non-voting member of the Nominations Committee.

 ARTICLE VII.
-PROCEDURES AND ACTIONS OF THE ACADEMIC SENATE
+PROCEDURES AND ACTIONS OF THE FACULTY SENATE

-7.1 The president may address the Senate at the opening of any senate meeting and present such reports and information as may concern the faculty.
+7.1 The president or the provost may address the Senate at any senate meeting and present such reports and information as may concern the faculty.